lcansby/OfficeDocs-SkypeForBusiness/Teams/alerts/alerts-in-progress-meeting-screen-sharing.md

    |**Actions**|Choose if you want to send alerts to a specific channel or to a web hook URL.|
    |**Status**|Choose if the rule is active and alerts should be sent.|

+## Platform support

+To view the list of platforms that support this feature, see [Microsoft Teams Premium - Overview for admins](../enhanced-teams-experience.md#protection-and-advanced-management-for-meetings).

 ## Related topics

 - [Alerts for audio quality issues](alerts-in-progress-meeting-audio.md)